LESS IS MORE: THE SOFIDEL APPROACH APPLIED TO ENVIRONMENTAL ISSUES.

 A GROWING FOREST CAN MAKE A LOT OF NOISE

 It is not always true that a growing forest makes less noise than a falling tree.
 Sofidel believes that preserving and maintaining forests is a commitment always worth speaking of to increase the awareness that no creation of corporate value can come without a responsible action towards the environment we live in.
-Therefore, in 2014 the Group took part in the CDP (Carbon Disclosure Project) Global Forest Report related to the risk associated with using raw materials from forests.
+Therefore, from 2014 the Group took part in the CDP (Carbon Disclosure Project) Global Forest Report related to the risk associated with using raw materials from forests.
 The company achieved an “A-” on a scale ranging from A to F, a result which, again this year, placed it above the sector average.

 SAVING AND RECYCLING WATER

 Making paper is a process that involves the use of considerable amounts of one of the planet's most precious resources: water.
 Knowing the importance of the role of protecting water resources to guarantee not only everyone's life, but also its business, Sofidel implemented policies for a more efficient use of water and to recycle waste water.
 Since 2012 it has been running a specific project to reduce water consumption that involves all production plants, with priority assigned to drought-sensitive areas or where large amounts of water are drawn for manufacturing or agricultural purposes or for drinking water procurement purposes.
 Investment in technology and methods to manage the reduction of direct water consumption for its activities, both in sensitive areas (Italy, Spain, Greece) and in areas with plenty of water, have produced significant results.
 In 2016 the specific average consumption for Sofidel's operations was 7.0* litres of water per kg of paper produced (compared to 7.3 l/kg in 2015). *Sector benchmark: 15-25 litres/kg.

 SOFIDEL'S PARTNERS AND INSTITUTIONAL CAMPAIGNS FOR ENVIRONMENTAL SUSTAINABILITY.